Carrie Lam: China intervention in Hong Kong can't be ruled out | DW | 08.10.2019

 Long weekend of protests

-The announcement came after much of Hong Kong returned to work following a long holiday weekend, the so-called Golden Week holiday.
+Lam's remarks came after much of Hong Kong returned to work following a long holiday weekend, the so-called Golden Week.

 ATMs, banks and many shops were vandalized by protesters.
 Meanwhile, two teenage protesters have been shot and wounded by police since the protests began four months ago.
 Rallies over the weekend descended into running clashes with police who fired tear gas and used batons to disperse protesters.